CEO Meg Whitman on HPE’s Plans to Spin-Off & Merge Software Assets With Micro FocusSeptember 7, 2016

 Through this process, we also identified areas of the business that were not aligned with our go-forward strategy.
 Over the last year, we made a number of bold moves to focus our portfolio, including the sale of TippingPoint, the H3C deal in China, and of course, the spin-merge of our Enterprise Services business with CSC.

-And today we announced plans for the spin-merge of our non-core software assets with Micro Focus.
+And today we announced plans for the spin-merge of our software assets with Micro Focus.
 The combination of HPE’s Application Delivery Management, Big Data, Enterprise Security, Information Management & Governance and IT Operations Management businesses with Micro Focus will create one of the world’s largest pure-play software companies.